 In a nostalgic conversation about gaming it is unlikely that ZX Spectrum fans or even retro gaming fans in general, won’t mention the brilliant Manic Miner.

-Loading it up (as with all Spectrum games) felt like it took an eternity, but as all fans will agree it was well worth the wait.
-It’s vibrant colours, the repetitive music (it was the first ever ZX Spectrum title to feature in-game music), the surreal characters and levels, the tight hi-frequency sound effects and sweeps; all of this drew you in and penetrated your mind.
+Loading it up on cassette (as with all Spectrum games) felt like it took an eternity, but as all fans will agree it was well worth the wait.
+It’s vibrant colours, the repetitive music (it was the first ever ZX Spectrum title to feature in-game music), the surreal characters and levels, the tight high-frequency sound effects and sweeps; all of this drew you in and penetrated your mind.
 It was 2D platforming psychedelia.

-It’s hard to believe that when a 17 year old Matthew Smith coded (in 6 weeks) and released this game in 1983, that it would enter gaming culture as one of the most referenced retro platformers of all time.
+It’s hard to believe that when a 17 year old Matthew Smith coded (in 8 weeks!) and released Manic Miner in 1983, that it would enter gaming culture as one of the most referenced retro platform games of all time.

-Take in the sights, feel the disintegrating section of floor disappear from beneath your pixel feet and take a ride on the cleverly done conveyor belt.
-Listen to the sound of Miner Willy jump and descend; listen to the chip-tune version of the very recognisable classical piece “In the Hall of the Mountain King” by Edvard Grieg, repeat over and over again (it will stay with you for a long time).
+Take in the sights, feel the disintegrating sections of floor disappearing from beneath your pixel feet and take a ride on the cleverly done conveyor belt.
+Listen to the sound of Miner Willy jump and descend; listen to the chip-tune version of the very recognisable classical piece “In the Hall of the Mountain King” by Edvard Grieg, repeat over and over (and over) again… it will stay with you for a long time.

 To expand on the folklore, here is a short video and interview from the show “Thumb Candy” which briefly covers the story of Manic Miner and delves in to what happened (or what may have happened) to the eccentric and almost mythological programmer, known as Matthew Smith.